tim-haus/logai-ollama/README.md

 ## Setup
 Ensure you have Rubygems Bundler installed.

-Run:
-Clone repo.
+- Clone repo.
-`bundle install` in the directory.
+- `bundle install` in the directory.
-Copy `config.yml.tpl` to `config.yml` and modify accordingly to your preference.
+- Copy `config.yml.tpl` to `config.yml` and modify accordingly to your preference.
-Modify `query_ai.rb` to point to the correct LLM endpoint and log.

 ## Usage
 ```